Montana: Intrastate demographics

 Montana has a larger Native American population, both numerically and as a percentage, than most U.S. states.
 Ranked 45th in population (by the 2010 census) it is 19th in native people, who are 6.5% of the state's population—the sixth-highest percentage of all fifty states.
 Of Montana's 56 counties, Native Americans constitute a majority in three: Big Horn, Glacier, and Roosevelt.
 Other counties with large Native American populations include Blaine, Cascade, Hill, Missoula, and Yellowstone Counties.
 The state's Native American population grew by 27.9% between 1980 and 1990 (at a time when Montana's entire population rose 1.6%), and by 18.5 percent between 2000 and 2010.

 As of 2009, almost two-thirds of Native Americans in the state live in urban areas.
 Of Montana's 20 largest cities, Polson (15.7%), Havre (13.0%), Great Falls (5.0%), Billings (4.4%), and Anaconda (3.1%) had the greatest percentages of Native American residents in 2010.
 Billings (4,619), Great Falls (2,942), Missoula (1,838), Havre (1,210), and Polson (706) have the most Native Americans living there.
 The state's seven reservations include more than 12 distinct Native American ethnolinguistic groups.

 While the largest European American population in Montana is German (which may also include Austrian and Swiss, among other groups), pockets of significant Scandinavian ancestry are prevalent in some of the farming-dominated northern and eastern prairie regions, parallel to nearby regions of North Dakota and Minnesota.
 Farmers of Irish, Scots, and English roots also settled in Montana.
 The historically mining-oriented communities of western Montana such as Butte have a wider range of European American ethnicity; Finns, Eastern Europeans and especially Irish settlers left an indelible mark on the area, as well as people originally from British mining regions such as Cornwall, Devon, and Wales.
 The nearby city of Helena, also founded as a mining camp, had a similar mix in addition to a small Chinatown.
-Many of Montana's historic logging communities originally attracted people of Scottish, Scandinavian, Slavic, English, and Scotch-Irish descent.